caderek/arrows/packages/worker/README.md

 #### Parameters

 - `payload` - Payload that will be passed to automatically selected worker from a pool.
+- `transferList` - An optional array that contains references to ArrayBuffers whose memory should be moved, rather than cloned.

 **Returns:** The result of running a worker handler on the provided payload (as a promise).

+#### Examples

+Using `transferList` to move memory -> [see example](/packages/worker/examples/src/transfer-list)

+Using `SharedArrayBuffer` to share memory -> [see example](/packages/worker/examples/src/shared-memory)

 ---